SirWumpus/post4/doc/standard.md

 - - -
 #### ( ccc)
 ( `ccc<paren>` -- ) immediate
 Parse and ignore characters up to the closing right parenthesis, which an empty string or span multiple lines.
+Note as an extension a literal right parenthesis, `)`, can be expressed as a backslash literal `\)`, likewise backslash as `\\`.

 - - -
 #### \*